On the breakdown point of transport-based quantiles: Preliminaries

-Clearly our definition breakdown point of ${\cal C}_\pm(\tau;P )$ only makes sense if the contour sets are compact.
-This is automatically guaranteed by \autoref{Lemma:TukeyPositiveCont}, the compactness of the Tukey depth and the definition of $\cal C_{\pm}(\tau).$
+Clearly our definition of the contour breakdown point only makes sense if the contour sets are compact.
+This is automatically guaranteed by \autoref{Lemma:TukeyPositiveCont}, the compactness of the Tukey depth's {contours} and the definition of $\cal C_{\pm}(\tau).$